Package Leaflet: Information for the User

 If you take more Diltix than you should

-If you forgot to take Diltix
+If you forget to take Diltix

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 The most common side effects observed affect the digestive tract.
-They may occur ulcers in the stomach/duodenum (peptic ulcers), perforation or bleeding, sometimes fatal, especially in elderly patients (see section 2: "Warnings and precautions").
-Nausea, vomiting, diarrhea, flatulence, constipation, digestive problems, abdominal pain, blood in stool, vomiting with blood, mouth and throat ulcers (stomatitis ulcerosa),exacerbation of colitis and Crohn's disease(see section 2: "Warnings and precautions") have been reported after use.
-Less frequently, gastritishas been observed.
-In particular, the risk of developing gastrointestinal bleeding depends on the level of the dose and the duration of treatment.
+Stomach/duodenal ulcers (peptic ulcers), perforation, or bleeding may occur, sometimes fatally, especially in elderly patients (see section 2: "Warnings and precautions").
+Nausea, vomiting, diarrhea, flatulence, constipation, digestive problems, abdominal pain, blood in stool, vomiting with blood, sores (ulcers) in the mouth and throat area (stomatitis ulcerosa), exacerbation of colitis and Crohn's disease (see section 2: "Warnings and precautions") have been reported after its use.
+Gastritis has been observed less frequently.
+In particular, the risk of developing gastrointestinal bleeding depends on the dose level and treatment duration.

-Inflammation (edema), high blood pressure (hypertension) and heart failure have been observed in association with NSAID treatments.
+Inflammation (edema), high blood pressure (hypertension), and heart failure have been observed in association with NSAID treatments.

 More serious side effects